 - if you are able to “agree to disagree”

-- do you have a tendency to force your opinions on people.
+- if you have a tendency to force your opinions on people

 7. Describe how you handled the situation when your trustworthiness was challenged.

 Remember!
 You are giving a behavioral interview and the questions are supposed to make you uncomfortable.
 Interviewers ask this question to check how strong you are emotionally.

 You can relate to an example from your personal or professional life to explain your answer.
 Make sure you

 - respond with facts that demonstrate you were right but with right gestures

 - don’t slouch or sigh